-We prohibit sexual harassment or any form of harassment of Colgate people by any person in the workplace or while conducting company business.
+We prohibit sexual or any other kind of harassment of Colgate people by any person in the workplace or while conducting company business.

-Land Use Rights:
+Land Rights:

 Colgate respects the legal or customary land-tenure and use rights of indigenous and local communities, as well as their rights to give or withhold their free, prior and informed consent for operations affecting their land or natural resources.
 Colgate seeks to work with suppliers who promote this standard.